Applying for a council or housing association home

 We let around 500 council and housing association properties each year.
 To apply for housing you need to join our on-line Housing Register.
 The register is for new applicants, and for existing council tenants who want to move.
 Click here to enter the HomeOption website and register on line.

-If you have any queries, or need help completing the online form, please phone us on our Housing Register Hotline 01992 564946.
+If you have any queries, or need help completing the online form, please phone us on 01992 564107.
 We have an information sheet which explains who can and cannot join the Housing Register (our eligibility criteria), and gives details of our priority bandings.

 You can find further information on ways to move home in this leaflet: